halogenandtoast/oath/README.md

 And you're ready to start designing your authentication system.

+## Generators

+If you'd like a good starting point for building an app using Monban, it is suggested to use the [monban generators]

+## Usage

+Monban does currently have some out-of-the-box expectations, but you can configure and change any of these:

+- By default the model should be called `User`
+- Monban expects your user model to respond to `create`, `id`, and `find_by`
+- You should have an `email` and `password_digest` column on your `User`
+- Passwords will be handled with BCrypt

 ### Suggestions

 Monban doesn't add validations to your user model unless you're using [monban generators] so it's suggested to add the following validations: